 A bubble of cold air enters through the closed bathroom door.
 First I get annoyed, because I think that Kateryna wanted to entertain herself by watching me shit, but I suppose that me falling to the ground made enough noise.
 I hoist myself up, then sit down again to wipe my ass.
-I guess that Kat is paying attention as I spit on the toilet paper to remove the residues better.
+Kat must be paying attention as I spit on the toilet paper to remove the residues better.
 When I finish, I stand up and I place my hands on the edge of the sink.
 I try to steady my breathing.

 “I would repeat that I’m okay, Kat, but I’m actually not.
 I can tell you that much.”